shawn-mcgee/Jasper/README.md

 At its inception, I intended to realize a full 2D and 3D game engine in pure Java.
 While not impossible, it has quickly become obvious that `java.awt` simply does not have the reasonable performance necessary for 3D.
-Moving forward, the goal is to include support for rendering backend like OpenGL and Vulkan via [LWJGL](https://www.lwjgl.org).
+Moving forward, the goal is to include support for rendering backends like OpenGL and Vulkan via [LWJGL](https://www.lwjgl.org).

 ### Audio